 In the picture, every character is of type trie_node_t.
 For example, the root is of type trie_node_t, and it’s children a, b and t are filled, all other nodes of root will be NULL.
 Similarly, “a” at the next level is having only one child (“n”), all other children are NULL.
 The leaf nodes are in blue.

-Insert and search costs O(key_length), however the memory requirements of Trie is O(ALPHABET_SIZE * key_length * N) where N is number of keys in Trie.
-There are efficient representation of trie nodes (e.g. compressed trie, ternary search tree, etc.) to minimize memory requirements of trie.
+Insert and search costs O(key_length), however, the memory requirements of Trie is O(ALPHABET_SIZE * key_length * N) where N is the number of keys in Trie.
+There are efficient representations of trie nodes (e.g. compressed trie, ternary search tree, etc.) to minimize the memory requirements of the trie.

 the --- Present in trie these --- Not present in trie their --- Present in trie thaw --- Not present in trie